-The plumbing work is free to homeowners, but to get on the list each needs to sign a consent form.
-Volunteers from AARP Michigan and other organizations have been going door to door to help get the forms signed.
+The plumbing work was free to homeowners, but to get on the list each needed to sign a consent form.
+Volunteers from AARP and other organizations went door to door to help get the forms signed.
 (See "Helping Secure Drinkable Water in Flint.")

-Along with her staff and a team of volunteers, AARP Michigan State Director Paula Cunningham has spent a lot of time on the ground in Flint.
-What they've collectively learned can help others who are working to help a community in crisis.
-She offers the following words of wisdom:
+Along with her staff and volunteers, AARP Michigan State Director Paula Cunningham spent a lot of time on the ground in Flint.
+What they collectively learned can help others who are working to help a community in crisis.
+Cunningham offers the following words of wisdom:

 PHOTO BY WEST COAST MEDIA